 There are Blue Light Safety phones located around campus.
 Each light is specifically placed to be in sight of another light.
 The phones automatically dial the UNH dispatch center.
 The Blue Lights are available and active 365 days/year.
 The typical response time when a light is activated is less than two minutes.

 UNH Police Department Escort Service

-If your student is on campus late and doesn’t feel safe walking alone, they can call the UNH Police Department’s escort service at (603) 862-1427 and have a police escort meet them where they are and walk with them to their on-campus destination.
+If you are on campus late and don't feel safe walking alone, you can call the UNH Police Department’s escort service at (603) 862-1427 and have a police escort meet you where you are and accompany you to an on-campus destination.
 We suggest that students program the escort service into their cell phones.

 uSafeUS is a free and confidential app with easy-to-use tools to help students and their friends make a smooth exit from uncomfortable situations, get home safely, and find support in the aftermath of sexual assault, relationship violence, or stalking.
 Students and parents can download the app for free from the Apple App Store or Google Play.

 UNH's "United to End" webpage outlines the university's commitment to violence prevention, reporting, training, and safety.
 You can find information about ongoing safety, support, and prevention initiatives and read the UNH Comprehensive Prevention Plan.